Coolsugar/happyNumbers/README.md

 The purpose of this project is to computationally determine the approximate density of happy numbers among positive intergral numbers.
 The python script attached is capable of generating happy numbers infinitely.

-The attached data file contains a list of all the happy numbers up to 10 million The density was computed to be 14.18%.
+The attached txt file contains a list of all the happy numbers up to 10 million The density was computed to be 14.18%.